 2. A few key takeaways about E-commerce industry from the OCED report

-The COVID-19 crisis accelerated an expansion of e-commerce solutions towards new firms, customers, and types of products.
-It has brought a significant variety of products to a consumer’s doorstep.
-All these from the convenience and safety of their homes have enabled firms to continue operating despite contact restrictions and other confinement measures.
+The COVID-19 crisis accelerated the expansion of e-commerce solutions for new firms, customers, and types of products.
+It has brought a significant variety of products to the consumer’s doorstep.
+All these from the convenience and safety of their homes, have enabled firms to continue operating despite contact restrictions and other confinement measures.

-Although there are several cross-country differences, the COVID-19 crisis has enhanced dynamism in the e-commerce landscape across countries and has expanded the scope of e-commerce, including through new firms, consumer segments (e.g. elderly), and products (e.g. groceries).
-Meanwhile, e-commerce businesses that used to cater to luxury goods and services have now partly shifted towards everyday necessities, relevant to a large number of individuals.
+Although there are several cross-country differences, the COVID-19 crisis has enhanced dynamism in the e-commerce landscape and expanded the scope of e-commerce, including through new firms, consumer segments (e.g. elderly) and products (e.g. groceries).
+Meanwhile, e-commerce businesses that used to cater to luxury goods and services have now partly shifted towards everyday necessities that are relevant to a larger number of individuals.

-These changes in the e-commerce adoption will likely be of a long-term nature, in light of the possibility of new waves of the epidemic, the convenience of the new purchasing habits, learning costs, and the incentive for firms to capitalize on investments in new sales channels.
+These changes in the e-commerce adoption rate will likely be of a long-term nature.
+This is in light of the possibility of new waves of the epidemic, the convenience of the new purchasing habits, learning costs, and the incentive for firms to capitalize on investments in new sales channels.